danithen/over-the-wire-write-ups/write-ups/Bandit.md

 ### What is SSH?
 Secure Shell Protocol (SSH), is a networking protocol that allows us to securely access and manage network devices and servers.
 Basically you can login and execute commands on the system without actually having to be there.
 If you want to learn more you can read this article by [CloudFlare](https://www.cloudflare.com/learning/access-management/what-is-ssh/)
 ## Lets Get Started:
-Bandit provides recommended commands and reading so make sure to follow along [here](https://overthewire.org/wargames/bandit/)
+Bandit provides a lot of relevent info, recommended commands, and resources so make sure to follow along [here](https://overthewire.org/wargames/bandit/).
 ### Level 0
 In order to start we first need to ssh into the CTF, open the command prompt and run: <br>
 ######